panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 commentsThreadId: replace-all-string-occurrences-javascript
 ---

-JavaScript doesn't have a good way to replace all string occurrences.
-The irony is that Java, which had served a rough inspiration for JavaScript in the first days, has the `replaceAll()` method on strings from 1995!
+JavaScript doesn't provide an easy way to replace all string occurrences.
+The irony is that Java, which had served an inspiration for JavaScript in the first days, has been having the `replaceAll()` method on strings since 1995!

-Fortunately, the new proposal [String.prototype.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 3) brings the `replaceAll()` method to JavaScript's strings.

-In this post you'll find 2 workarounds to replace all string occurrences in JavaScript: using split and join array methods and `replace()` combined with a regular expression.
+This post describes 2 workarounds to replace all string occurrences in JavaScript: using split and join of a string, and `replace()` combined with a regular expression.

-And finally, you'll read about the correct way by using the new `replaceAll()` method.
+Finally, you'll read about the new proposal [String.prototype.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 3) that brings the `replaceAll()` method to strings.

 ## 1. Split and join an array

-The first approach to replace all string occurrences in a haystack string consist of 2 phases:
+The first approach to replace all string occurrences of a string consist of 2 phases:

-1) Split the string into pieces by the search string
+1) Split the string into pieces by the search string.
-2) Then join by the string to replace.
+2) Then join the pieces back having the replace string between the pieces.

-Let's replace all occurrences of `'duck'` with `'goose'`:
+For example, let's replace `+` with `-` in the string `'1+2+3'`.
+First, `'1+2+3'` is split by `+`, which results in `['1', '2', '3']` pieces.
+Then these pieces are joined by putting `-` in between, which results to `'1-2-3'`.

+Here's how you can use `split()` and `join()` methods to achieve this in JavaScript:

 ```javascript{4}
 const search = 'duck';